ariankhanjani/ariankhanjani.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a senior Computer Science Undergraduate student who is interested in Machine Learning/ Deep Learning Areas, Specifically Reinforcement Learning and its domains in Decision Making and Transfer Learning.

 ## Research Interests